Dzunisani-could/Dzunisani/README.md

 ## About Me

 I am an aspiring Software Engineer and WordPress Developer with one year of experience in WordPress development.
-I also have a solid foundation in cloud infrastructure, programming, and IT support.
+I also have a solid foundation in Data Infrastructure, programming, and IT support.
 I am passionate about building scalable software solutions and user-friendly websites while continuously learning and developing my skills in software engineering and web development.

 ---